ENG

 21. I want to remain on the net metering arrangement but I want to increase the size of the PV, can I do it?

-No, you may only remain on the net metering arrangement for the size of PV at the time of connection to the network (that is when Enemalta installed the PV meter and the import/export meters).
+No, you may only remain on the net metering arrangement for the size of PV at the time of connection to the grid (that is when Enemalta installed the PV meter and the import/export meters).

 22. I have a PV system on net‐metering arrangement.
 Can I install a PV system with a feed‐in tariff?

-Yes.
-However the new PV system has to be connected to the grid through its own separate meter and the only arrangement possible in this case is the “Full export: Sell all the electricity produced by the PV systems”.
+Yes, however the new PV system has to be connected to the grid through its own separate meter and the only arrangement possible in this case is the “Full export: Sell all the electricity produced by the PV systems”.
 The application procedure for a feed-in tariff indicated in reply to Question 5 above applies in the event you opt to install the new PV system.

 23. I have a PV system installed with a grant and feed-in tariff.
 Can I install a PV system with another feed‐in tariff?

-Yes.
-However the new PV system has to be connected to the grid through its own separate meter however the only arrangement possible in this case is the “Full export: Sell all the electricity produced by the PV system.
+Yes, however the new PV system has to be connected to the grid through its own separate meter however the only arrangement possible in this case is the “Full export: Sell all the electricity produced by the PV system.
 The application procedure for a feed-in tariff indicated in reply to Question 5 above applies also in this case.

 24. I have a PV system installed with a feed-in tariff.
 Can I add capacity on the same PV meter and benefit from the feed-in tariff also for the additional capacity that I intend to install?